openmodels/MimiPAGE2020.jl/docs/model-structure.md

-PAGE-2020 uses the RCP-SSP scenario scheme used by the IPCC, along with additional scenarios for studying a 1.5 C mitigation pathway and mitigation that corresponds to the existing INDC committments.
+PAGE-2020 uses the RCP-SSP scenario scheme used by the IPCC, along with additional scenarios for studying a 1.5 C mitigation pathway and mitigation that corresponds to the existing INDC commitments.
 These scenarios combine both emissions and socioeconomic growth.
-The available scenarios are: `Zero Emissions & SSP1`, `1.5 degC Target`, `2 degC Target`, `2.5 degC Target`, `NDCs`, `NDCs Partial`, `BAU`, `RCP2.6 & SSP1`, `RCP4.5 & SSP2`, and `RCP8.5 & SSP5`.
+The available scenarios are: `Zero Emissions & SSP1`, `1.5 degC Target`, `2 degC Target`, `2.5 degC Target`, `NDCs`, `NDCs Partial`, `BAU`, `RCP1.9 & SSP1`, `RCP2.6 & SSP1`, `RCP4.5 & SSP2`, and `RCP8.5 & SSP5`.
 These are described in more detail in
 [Yumashev et al. (2019)](https://www.nature.com/articles/s41467-019-09863-x#Sec14).

 ## Sectors and gases